OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:7

 > He is the Lord our God;
-> His judgments are in all the earth.
+> His judgments are throughout the earth.

 ---

 ## Psalm 105:8

-> He has remembered His covenant forever,
+> He has remembered His covenant eternally,
 > The word which He commanded to a thousand generations,

 ## Psalm 105:9

-> The covenant which He made with Abraham,
+> The covenant which He established with Abraham,
-> And His oath to Isaac.
+> And His promise to Isaac.

 ## Psalm 105:10

-> Then He confirmed it to Jacob as a statute,
+> Then He confirmed it to Jacob as a decree,
 > To Israel as an everlasting covenant,

 ## Psalm 105:11

-> Saying, “To you I will give the land of Canaan
+> Declaring, “To you I will give the land of Canaan
-> As the portion of your inheritance.”
+> As your allotted inheritance.”

 ---

 ## Psalm 105:12

-> When they were only a few people in number,
+> When they were but a few in number,
 > Very few, and strangers in it,

 ## Psalm 105:13

-> And they wandered from nation to nation,
+> And they moved from nation to nation,
 > From one kingdom to another people,

 ## Psalm 105:14

 > He permitted no one to oppress them,
-> And He rebuked kings for their sakes, saying,
+> And reproved kings on their behalf, declaring,

 ## Psalm 105:15

 > “Do not touch My anointed ones,
-> And do not harm My prophets.”
+> And do no harm to My prophets.”

 ---

 ## Psalm 105:16

-> And He called for a famine upon the land;
+> And He summoned a famine upon the land;
-> He broke the whole staff of bread.
+> He broke the entire supply of bread.

 ## Psalm 105:17

-> He sent a man before them,
+> He sent a man ahead of them,
 > Joseph, who was sold as a slave.

 ## Psalm 105:18